 Why go to Mallorca?

-Firstly – if you need convincing as to why you should make Mallorca your destination of choice, it’s because you’re promised a trio of good weather, mixed terrain and (largely) understanding drivers.
+Firstly - if you need convincing as to why you should make Mallorca your destination of choice, it's because you can almost always expect a trio of good weather, mixed terrain and (largely) understanding drivers.

-When to go and how to get there
+When to go to Mallorca for cycling and how to get there

-In March and May, maximum temperatures vary from 17 to 22°C, then 23-19°C in October and November.
-December, January and February are cooler but still see highs of around 15°C – though this is variable, the island has seen snow in these months so planning your trip in the off-season proper is a bit of a risk.
+In March and May, maximum temperatures vary from 17 to 22°C, then 23 to 19°C in October and November.
+December, January and February are cooler but still see highs of around 15°C - though this is variable; the island has seen snow in these months so planning your trip in the off-season proper is a bit of a risk.

 Average rain days a month vary from one to seven through the year, so though you might see a couple of wet days, it shouldn't last too long.